 Qatar-Oman Joint Labour Office Opens In Doha

-(MENAFN- Gulf Times) Undersecretary at the Qatari Ministry of Labour HE Sheikha Najwa bint Abd Al Rahman Al-Thani and HE Undersecretary for Labour Affairs at Oman's Ministry of Labour Khalid bin Salim Al Ghamari inaugurated the new Qatar-Oman Joint Labour Office in Doha.
+Doha: Undersecretary at the Qatari Ministry of Labour HE Sheikha Najwa bint Abd Al Rahman Al Thani and Undersecretary for Labour Affairs at Oman's Ministry of Labour HE Khalid bin Salim Al Ghamari inaugurated the new Qatar-Oman Joint Labour Office in Doha.

 The office is intended to deepen cooperation between the two countries, improve their respective labour environments, and streamline the exchange of expertise and workforce procedures.